bergesinstitute/graf-method/book-2-unit-1.md

 *El perro es grande.
 Tu tío es muy alto.
 La casa es roja.
 Mi hija es muy simpática.*

 For professions, we generally use *ser*.
-Even if they may not always be permanent, professions are considered to be part of people’s identity.
+Even if they may not always be permanent, professions are considered to be part of people's identity.

 *Pedro es dependiente.
 Mi hermano es estudiante en NYU.
 Yo no soy cocinero, soy cantante.*

 ## Estar

-For people’s feelings, or for condition/status of things or people, we generally use *estar:*
+For people's feelings, or for condition/status of things or people, we generally use *estar:*

 *Mi padre está muy cansado.
 Ella está triste.
 Estoy preocupado.*

-For location, we always use *estar* (even if it’s a permanent location):
+For location, we always use *estar* (even if it's a permanent location):

 *Yo estoy en Nueva York.
 Mi tío siempre está en su casa.
 La Casa Blanca está en Washington DC.*